Balaji-Venkateswaran/DataChat/README.md

 ---
 ## Features

-Client-Side Execution Only: Fully frontend-powered using Vanilla JavaScript—no server, backend, or data upload required for processing.
+Client-Side Execution Only: Fully frontend-powered using Vanilla JavaScript.

 Multi-Format File Support: Easily upload and analyze datasets in .csv, .xlsx, .sqlite3, or .db formats.